Why Recovery Is Becoming More Important Than Performance

 - sauna sessions

-But because it creates a dedicated space where recovery becomes the focus.
+For many homeowners, an infrared sauna has become part of that transition — not because it feels luxurious, but because it creates a dedicated space where recovery becomes the entire focus.

 Why Infrared Saunas Fit Naturally Into Recovery-Focused Lifestyles